In the earlier years of cultivation the susceptibility of Lilies to diseases limited their popularity as garden plants.

 Over time many varieties were developed that had tolerance to the more common viruses and diseases.

 This resistance has allowed modern cultivars to become common items in home gardens and guaranteed Lilies a secure position in the commercial cut flower and potted plant industry.

 An important factor in the resistance to viruses and diseases is the over all health of the plant(s).

-As anyone with an MBA in healthcare management could tell you plants, like all living things, that are healthy and vigorous are resistant to sickness but an organism under stress is susceptible to disease.
+Just like all living things a healthy vigorous plant is resistant to sickness and a organism under stress is susceptible to diseases.

 Things like drainage, soil texture, air circulation, light, water, food, soil pH all influence the health of your plants.

 Gardeners who understand the requirements of their plants eliminate those factors which effect the plants health in a negative way and increase positive health influences.

 Viruses are very simple organisms, they are nothing more than RNA contained within a protein shell.